turanszkij/WickedEngine/README.md

 <img align="right" src="https://turanszkij.files.wordpress.com/2020/08/fighting_game_small-1.gif"/>

-If you want to develop an application that uses Wicked Engine, you will have to link to WickedEngine_Windows.lib or WickedEngine_UWP.lib.lib and `#include "WickedEngine.h"` into the source code.
-For examples, look at the Template, Editor and Tests projects in Visual Studio that do this.
+If you want to develop an application that uses Wicked Engine, you can build the WickedEngine static library project for the appropriate platform, such as `WickedEngine_Windows` and link against it.
+Including the `"WickedEngine.h"` header will attempt to link the binaries for the appropriate platform, but search directories should be set up beforehand.
+For example, you can set additional library directories to `$(SolutionDir)BUILD\$(Platform)\$(Configuration)` by default.
+For examples, see the `Template`, `Tests`, and `Editor` projects.

 You can also dowload prebuilt and packaged versions of the Editor and Tests here: [![Github Build Status](https://github.com/turanszkij/WickedEngine/workflows/Build/badge.svg)](https://github.com/turanszkij/WickedEngine/actions)

 If you have questions or stuck, please use the `windows` communication channel on Discord: [![Discord chat](https://img.shields.io/discord/602811659224088577?logo=discord)](https://discord.gg/CFjRYmE)

-Note: Building 32-bit and ARM versions are possible, but no longer provided by default.
-The developer will need to configure the solution themselves for these platforms.
+Note: Building 32-bit and ARM versions should be possible, but no longer provided by default.
+You will need to configure the solution for these platforms yourself if you want this.
 For ARM platform, also use the `-D BT_USE_DOUBLE_PRECISION=1` definition when compiling.

 #### Linux
 The Linux support is experimental.
 You can find a sample build script for Ubuntu 20.04 [here](.github/workflows/build.yml) (in the linux section).
 You might need to install some dependencies, such as Vulkan SDK 1.2 or greater (to get DirectXShaderCompiler), SDL2, cmake 3.7 and g++ compiler (C++ 17 compliant version).
 For Ubuntu 20.04, you can use the following commands to install dependencies: